|These rules supplement the required AMA Safety Code of January 1, 2014. |

 perform takeoff corrections or to retrieve a disabled aircraft from the runway.

-12. A maximum of six aircraft are allowed in the air at one time.
-Pilots are encouraged to use one of the six pilot
+12. A maximum of five aircraft are allowed in the air at one time.
+Pilots are encouraged to use one of the five pilot

 stations for protection from taxing aircraft.